Butternut Squash for Delicious Winter Soups

 Choosing Your Squash

-When you're shopping for butternut squashes, choose ones firm and free of blemishes or cracks.
+When you're shopping for butternut squash, choose ones firm and free of blemishes or cracks.
 Medium sized ones are the best choice - smaller ones are less flavorful and very large ones are often fibrous.
 Select ones that are heavier, and have a duller skin, since that indicates it was picked when mature.

 Basic Butternut Squash Soup